ShreeyashGhodke/Walmart-Sales-Forecasting/README.md

 Inferences -

-1.Stores like 38 (0.812) and 44 (0.740) show a strong positive correlation.
+1. Stores like 38 (0.812) and 44 (0.740) show a strong positive correlation.
 This suggests higher CPI values shows higher sales in these stores.
 It'smaybe due to respective customer demographics or economic conditions in these areas where stores are operating.

-2.Stores 36 shows a strong negative correlation which makes sense indicating bad economic conditions affecting sales.
+2. Stores 36 shows a strong negative correlation which makes sense indicating bad economic conditions affecting sales.

-3.Most of stores shows very small corelations indicating no impact on sales.
+3. Most of stores shows very small corelations indicating no impact on sales.

 **4. Store Based**